bbbales2/regressions/README.md

-This is an experimental regression package, rat.
-Modeule documentation is [here](https://bbbales2.github.io/regressions/)
+This is an experimental regression package, Rat.
+Package documentation is [here](https://bbbales2.github.io/regressions/rat.html)

 # Developing